Reidar Haaland

-Reidar Haaland (21 February 1919 - 17 August 1945) was a police officer and voluntary frontline soldier for the German forces.
+Reidar Haaland (21 February 1919 - 17 August 1945) was a police officer and Waffen-SS member.

 He hailed from Stavanger.
 He was a member of Nasjonal Samling from 6 December 1940, and on 20 June 1941 he joined Den Norske Legion.
 The legion became defunct in 1943, whereupon Haaland found work in Statspolitiet in Oslo.
-Already in the autumn of 1943 he was transferred to Gestapo.
+In the autumn of 1943 he was transferred to Gestapo.

-Haaland was tried and found guilty of treason, torture, maltreatment and aggravated assault with dangerous tool.
+Haaland was tried and found guilty of treason, torture, maltreatment and aggravated assault with a dangerous tool.
 He became the first Norwegian to receive the death sentence by the Supreme Court of Norway during the post-World War II trials.
-Reidar Haaland was executed by firing squad on 17 August 1945 at Akershus Fortress, Oslo.
+Haaland was executed by firing squad on 17 August 1945 at Akershus Fortress, Oslo.